asdzxc7298/Hackintosh_Dell-Inspiron-5570_Catalina/README.md

 - Video/Graphics
 - Backlight Keyboard
 - Trackpad, not quite like a real Mac but real close
-- Fn Keys—Volume + -, skip, play, pause, keyboard backlight, Display backlight dim and brighten, etc
+- Fn Keys—Volume + -, skip, play, pause, forward, back, keyboard backlight, Display backlight dim and brighten, etc
 - CPU Management and Thermal Control (as far as I can tell, as the fan cuts on properly and adjust speeds as necessary)
 - SSD compatibility with no lag
 - with proper SMBIOS editing (easy to find here on GitHub), FaceTime, iMessage, iCloud, etc, all working perfectly